-Title: Global Implementation / Global implementering Prerequisites The student must have completed the 1 st semester of the Operations and Innovation Management, and have profound understanding of and skills and competencies in developing integrated solutions.
-Furthermore, this project builds on the three courses taught in the 2 nd semester of that programme.
+Title: Global Implementation / Global implementering Prerequisites This module is based on knowledge gained on the 1 st semester of the Operations and Innovation Management programme, and have profound understanding of and skills and competencies in developing integrated solutions.
+Furthermore, this project builds on the three courses taught in the 2 nd semester of the programme.
 Objective: Upon completion of the module, the student can: